Shaheer37/News-App/README.md

 # News Application
-This is a very simple (for now) News app that takes most popular news for the day from NYTimes API and displays them.
+This is a very simple (for now) News app that takes most popular news for the day from [News API](https://newsapi.org/) and displays them.

 The main purpose of the application is to showcase and experiment with Android technologies.